tariqhawis/injectbot/README.md

 * [+] Bugfixes
 	* [-] Fixed content-length with returned -1.
-	* [-] Fixed exploitable number inside html tages for some webpages.
+	* [-] Fixed exploitable number inside html tags for some webpages.

 * [+] New front-end design based on Bootstrap 4.